 Being uninformed about a potential employer is dangerous.

 Not every employer is a good place to work.
 If you hate your new job, you'll end up in another job search, too soon!

 Not every job or employer are legitimate.
 Many job scams exit, simply to collect information from job seekers like Social Security Numbers.

 You don't want to go to work for an employer with high turnover or which is about to down-size (usually the first people laid off are the newest hires).
 Read 50 Google Searches to Avoid Layoffs and Bad Employers to avoid that situation.

 Be well-prepared for the seemingly casual "So, what do you know about us?" question.
 It seems inconsequential, kind of a throw-away question.
 But it is often the first question asked, for a good reason.
 This is a very important question, to employers.
 Your answer demonstrates to them how interested you really are in their opportunity.

-Your goal: know more about them than is visible from a look at their website (but DO be sure to check out their website!).
+Your goal: Know more about them than is visible from simply checking their website (but DO be sure to check out their website!).

 Learn as much as you can about:

 Use LinkedIn, Glassdoor, Quora, and other similar sites for comments about different employers and employer reviews to learn more about the employer.